Serbia opposition, rights groups condemn EuroPride decision

-BELGRADE, Serbia (AP) — Opposition parties in Serbia and international rights groups on Sunday denounced a decision by populist President Aleksandar Vucic to cancel next month’s pan-European LGBTQ EuroPride event, citing threats from right-wing extremists.
+BELGRADE, Serbia (AP) — Opposition parties in Serbia and international rights groups on Sunday denounced a decision by populist President Aleksandar Vucic to cancel next month’s pan-European LGBTQ EuroPride event because of what he said were threats from right-wing extremists.

 Most of the groups said that they would ignore the ban announced Saturday by Vucic and go ahead with the Sept.
 12-18 events scheduled in the capital, Belgrade.